 The analysis also found that in these countries a particularly high proportion of climate coverage consists of opinion pieces rather than news content.
 This creates the impression that the scientific community is divided.
 It also transforms science into politics, a PR tactic used in the past against regulations on smoking, acid rain and the ozone layer, argue Naomi Oreskes and Erik Conway in their 2010 book Merchants of Doubt…

-Continue reading on PR Week.
-Published in September 2014 (cover story).
+Continue reading on PR Week, a monthly magazine of the Haymarket Media Group, September 2014 (cover story).

 Photo: Earth Rise as Seen From Lunar Surface.
 This image was taken before separation of the Lunar Module and the Command Module during the Apollo 11 mission, 1969. © NASA Images via Wikimedia Commons.